AnandK-2024/Smart-contract-Audting-Training-week3-4-5-6/Denial-of-Service.md

 #### Prevent technique

-To prevent such DOS attack vectors, ensure a gas stipend is specified in an external call, to limit the amount of gas that  transaction can use
+To prevent such DOS attack vectors, ensure a gas stipend is specified in an external call, to limit the amount of gas that  transaction can use.

+### Assert Violation

+#### `assert()` uses the `0xfe` opcode to cause an error condition

+If you look up `0xfe` `opcodes` in the `yellow paper`, you won’t find them.
+This is why you see the `invalid opcode error`, because there’s no specification for how a client should handle them.

+`assert()` is just there to prevent anything really bad from happening, but it shouldn’t be possible for the condition to evaluate to false.